- Computer Science

 World History I

 World History I is a general introduction to the study of history and to some of the major developments, personalities and events that have shaped the modern world.
-Topics for study are drawn from across the world during the time frame from the Late Paleolithic to the Renaissance and serve as vehicles for the development and improvement of a wide range of student skills, including critical reading, formal essay writing, group collaboration, and primary document analysis.
+Topics of study are drawn from across the world during the time frame from the Late Paleolithic to the Renaissance and serve as vehicles for the development and improvement of a wide range of student skills, including critical reading, formal essay writing, group collaboration, and primary document analysis.
 This year-long course is a requirement for freshmen.

 World History II